-Anfield cat becomes Internet hit
+Anfield cat becomes internet hit

 The latest post on the Twitter site had a gentle dig at Liverpool's city rivals: "Everton rumoured to be interested in signing me, Bill Kenwright too paw to stump up the money."

-Liverpool fans, known for their humor, serenaded the tabby cat on the night with the chant "A cat, a cat...a cat, a cat, a cat" to the tune of the Kop battle cry "Attack..Attack"
+Liverpool fans, known for their humour, serenaded the tabby moggy on the night with the chant "A cat, a cat...a cat, a cat, a cat" to the tune of the Kop battle cry "Attack..Attack"

 The cat eventually sauntered off and was last seen in the arms of an Anfield steward.